 Andrew Mitchell is VP of Engineering at TrueVault.
 TrueVault is a HIPAA compliant data store that offers healthcare applications a secure API to store protected health information (PHI).

-Bobby Gill is Chief Technology Officer at Blue Label Labs.
+Bobby Gill is CEO at Blue Label Labs.
 Blue Label Labs is a mobile app development agency that work works with a number of healthcare clients building out their mobile app solutions.

 First, the terms…

 When it comes to HIPAA, first and foremost, you need to make sure you understand a few of the terms that are frequently used throughout the act.
 Terms that you will hear and see most often include:

 “Business Associates” or (BAs)